Betta fish are known for their beauty. They’re often seen swimming in the water or hiding out of sight among plants and other decorations in tanks.

 I have been a fishkeeper for over ten years, and it’s never too often that I see my bettas laying on the bottom of their tanks.
 It is important to note that there are a lot of reasons why this may happen.

-Nutrition, water quality, overcrowding in the aquarium can all lead to your betta being unhappy or stressed out, which could ultimately result in them needing time off from swimming around.
+Nutrition, water quality, and overcrowding in the aquarium can all lead to your betta being unhappy or stressed out, which could ultimately result in them needing time off from swimming around.

 Suppose you notice your betta doing something unusual like laying at the bottom of their tank instead of living life as usual.
 In that case, take some time to evaluate what might be going on with them, so you don’t have any other problems!